rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-monitoring.md

 Cluster Operator deploys RabbitMQ clusters with the [`rabbitmq_prometheus` plugin](/prometheus.html), which is enabled for all nodes deployed by the Operator by default.
 The plugin exposes a Prometheus-compatible metrics endpoint.

-For information to configure Prometheus to scrape Kubernetes targets, check [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) documentation.
+For information on configuring Prometheus to scrape Kubernetes targets, check the [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) documentation.
 For a detailed guide on RabbitMQ Prometheus configuration, check the [Prometheus guide](/prometheus.html).